anfisah/Philosophers/README.md

 # Philosophers

-Philosophers an individual project at 42.
+Philosophers is an individual project at 42.

 Introduction to the basics of process threading, mutexes, and how work on the shared memory.